Many-Body Localization in the Age of Classical Computing: Status of MBL

 \textit{2.
 Understanding of the MBL phase.} If we define the MBL phase through the breakdown of ETH \eqref{eq:MBL1}, the central question is whether such a phase of matter actually exists.
 Two possible scenarios for approaching the limit $L\to\infty$ are sketched in Fig.~\ref{fig:sketch}.
 The mathematical scheme indicating robustness of the MBL phase was proposed, under certain assumptions, several years ago \cite{Imbrie16}.
-However, as non-experts in mathematical physics, we cannot assess the validity and mathematical rigor of this scheme.
+A recent, subsequent analysis~\cite{deRoeck24absence}, made under weaker assumptions, rules out diffusion at strong disorder in certain quantum spin-1/2 chains, but does not exclude subdiffusive transport.
+However, as non-experts in mathematical physics, we cannot assess the validity and mathematical rigor of schemes.
 Another question that remains partially open is the demonstration of the signatures of the MBL phase and its extent in numerical computations for specific many-body systems.
 Such a demonstration necessarily involves extrapolating the results to the asymptotic limit $t\to \infty$ and $L\to \infty$.
 Devising an extrapolation scheme that would be convincing and widely accepted is still to be achieved.
 Additional challenges involve identifying quantities and settings well-suited for studies of the MBL phase, and also determining what features of the dynamics of disordered many-body systems are smoking-gun evidence for MBL phase rather than just an illustration of slow dynamics in the presence of strong disorder.

 \textit{3.
 Relationship between thermalization and transport.} The ETH is often associated with diffusive transport.
 There is, however, some evidence for other types of transport in certain systems fulfilling ETH, see Sec.~\ref{sec:trans}.
 Is it possible to find a system in which ETH and subdiffusion actually coexist?
 In such a system the smooth function $f_A(E, \omega)$ from Eq.~\eqref{eq:ETH1} may have a plateau at $\omega < \omega_{\rm Th} \sim L^{-z}$ that shrinks in a subdiffusive manner, with $z>2$ and $\omega_{\rm Th}$ denotes the Thouless energy.
 Conversely: could there be a non-vanishing transport in a system in the MBL phase\footnote{In presence of LIOMs there is no transport.
-Hence, this question is equivalent to the question about the relationship between MBL and LIOMs.}?
+Hence, a non-vanishing transport in the MBL phase would exclude the existence of LIOMs. }?

 \textit{4.
 Mechanism of the transition.} If the MBL phase exists, understanding of the physical mechanism of the ETH-MBL transition is a significant challenge to be addressed.
 Various effective toy models of the ETH-MBL transition based on strong disorder renormalization group approaches have been proposed.
 Demonstration of their relevance for physics of particular disordered many-body systems is an open question.
 Another open question is the relevance of the avalanche mechanism for physics of disordered many-body systems, and the role of many-body resonances in the emergence of ergodic dynamics.
 Finding predictions of the corresponding effective models that are testable and falsifiable in numerical and experimental approaches is another open problem.
 This concerns, in particular, development of finite-size scaling approaches that can be employed to numerical results for disordered many-body systems.